akenash/V16-LIB/doc/adp.md

   * other devices should be able to wait for ADP device's output of one word
     * if there is no output, the wait is infinite
     * every output must be triggered by previous input
-  * by default the ADP device will ignore all inputs